nixworks/public/news/2010/09/19/README.md

 ##### UK
 ### [A British man of Somali origin, destined for Uganda, is arrested in Schiphol airport in Amsterdam on suspicion of being a terrorist. ](/news/2010/09/19/a-british-man-of-somali-origin-destined-for-uganda-is-arrested-in-schiphol-airport-in-amsterdam-on-suspicion-of-being-a-terrorist.md)
-_Context: Amsterdam, Amsterdam Airport Schiphol, Somalia, UK, Uganda, terrorism_
+_Context: Amsterdam, Amsterdam Airport Schiphol, Somali, UK, Uganda, terrorism_

 ##### Humanitarian aid
 ### [A humanitarian aid convoy for the Viva Palestina charity starts in London, England, headed for the Gaza Strip. ](/news/2010/09/19/a-humanitarian-aid-convoy-for-the-viva-palestina-charity-starts-in-london-england-headed-for-the-gaza-strip.md)